JulianaMancera/DriverMonitoringSystem/README.md

 ## 📄 License

-This project is developed as an undergraduate thesis and is intended for academic and non-commercial research purposes only.
+Developed as an undergraduate thesis.
+Intended for academic and non-commercial research purposes only.

----

-<p align="center">Made with ❤️ for safer driving in the Philippines 🇵🇭</p>